Rachel122twilight/RenderSyncShow-ClientApplication/README.md

 # RenderSyncShow-ClientApplication
-Supporting applications for the RenderSyncShow
+Supporting application for the RenderSyncShow